SevWren/unwanted-twitch/README.md

 - After the first install of the extension, restart your browser.
 Or at least do a hard refresh (`CTRL+R`) on all twitch.tv tabs.
 - Check if you accidently unchecked the `Show "X" Buttons` option.
 It can be found in the extension popup menu or as clickable 👁 icon on the management button.
 - Make sure the page is supported, see description.
 The sidebar generally has no "X" button.
+- This is still being addressed in the current forked version of the extension.
 **Channel still show up although I blocked one of the tags?**
 - Twitch limits the number of visible tags in the directory view.
 If the blocked tag only shows up on the channel page and is not visible in the directory, the extension cannot filter properly.
 - The extension needs to "see" the unwanted content on the page to perform filtering.
+    - If the channel has a lot of tags, the extension may not be able to see the tag you previously blocked.
 - Some views add tags after the initial load (layout adjustment based on screen size).
-Monitoring these changes is too costly and thus these tags are neither filtered nor blockable via "X" button.
+Monitoring these changes is too costly (performance wise) and thus these tags are neither filtered nor blockable via "X" button.

 **What's the maximum number of items I can block?**
 - When using the **cloud synchronization**, about `1 MB` of data.
 That roughly translates to **about 30.000 items** due to internal restrictions.
 If you exceed this quota, the extension will automatically turn off synchronization and switch to the local storage.